-Grizzly bears push into lowland areas as legal fight drags
+Grizzlies on the move in US Rockies as hunting in limbo

 BILLINGS, Mont.
-(AP) — Grizzly bears are spreading into new areas of the U.S. Northern Rockies, expanding from remote wilderness and into farmland amid a legal fight over proposed hunting.
+(AP) — Grizzly bears are expanding their range in the U.S. Northern Rockies, spreading from remote wilderness into farmland amid a legal fight over proposed hunting.

-New government data from grizzly population monitoring show bruins in the Yellowstone area of Montana, Wyoming and Idaho expanded their range by about 1,500 square miles (3,900 square kilometers) over the past two years.
+New government data from grizzly population monitoring show bruins in the Yellowstone region of Montana, Wyoming and Idaho expanded their range by about 1,500 square miles (3,900 square kilometers) over the past two years.

 They now occupy almost 27,000 square miles (69,000 square kilometers), a range that has grown 34 percent in the past decade.